-- 1. Fertilizer recommendations are flexible as long as the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft2 is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft2) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1. - 2.
-The month and day designations are a general guideline.
-Apply as close to the month as possible, using the day designation to determine the interval between applications. - 3.
-Lime areas are shown in Figure 4 and Soil Sampling Areas are shown on Figure 2.
-One application of pelletized agricultural dolomitic limestone at a rate of 60 pounds per 1000 ft2 for soil sampling area JTM-4 is recommended.
+1. Fertilizer recommendations are flexible as long as the following conditions are met: a) no more than 0.7 pounds of Water Soluble N per 1000 ft^2 is applied within a 30-day period; b) no more than 0.9 pounds of Total N (per 1000 ft^2) may be applied within a 30-day period; and c) Total annual fertilizer amounts for each nutrient should not exceed the Annual Nutrient Needs listed in column 1.

+2. The fertilization window is from February 28th until December 6th.
+The day designations in column 2 are general guidelines.
+The application day can vary as long as the application intervals are adhered to, and the applications occur within the window dates.

+3. Lime areas are shown in Figure 4 and Soil Sampling Areas are shown in Figure 2.
+Two split applications of pelletized agricultural dolomitic limestone at a rate of 35 lbs./1000 ft^2 for a total of 70 lbs./1000 ft^2 for soil sampling area MI-1 is recommended.
 Lime applications are for the first year only.
-Liming for years 2 and 3 should be based on additional soil pH and Buffer pH testing. - 4.
-Do not apply inorganic fertilizers on frozen or snow-covered ground, or on denuded areas.
-Any fertilizer that makes its way onto impervious surfaces should be swept or blown back into pervious turfgrass covered areas.
-Do not use fertilizers as ice-melt. - 5.
-Use a drop spreader for application of inorganic fertilizers on turf areas less than 10 feet wide or on slopes greater than 2%. - 6.
-Apply pre and or post emergent herbicides as needed, but do not use herbicide containing fertilizer prior to February 28th, and conditions must be met in Note 1.
+Liming for years 2 and 3 should be based on additional soil pH and Buffer pH testing.

+4. Do not apply inorganic fertilizers on frozen or snow-covered ground, or on denuded areas.
+Any fertilizer that makes its way onto impervious surfaces should be swept or blown back into pervious turfgrass - covered areas.
+Do not use fertilizers as ice-melt.

+5. Use a drop spreader for application of inorganic fertilizers on turf areas less than 10 feet wide or on slopes greater than 2%.

+6. Apply pre and or post emergent herbicides as needed, but do not use herbicide containing fertilizer prior to February 28th.
+Conditions must be met in Note 1.

-Table 3 - Nutrient Application Worksheet
+Table 3 - Nutrient Application Worksheet (Schedule 2)

-Site: BCC - Midlothian Campus Operator: VCCS
+Site: Midlothian Campus

-Begins: 8/1/2022 Expires: 8/1/2025
+Begins: 2/1/2025

+Degins, 2/1/2025